• Duration: 15 Days

 10

-After breakfast, we leave Lobuche and the head track that is a few feet wide.
+After breakfast, we leave Lobuche and the trek to EBC.
 We finally reach the area of the Everest base camp and we are trekking across the rocks towards the many prayer flags that mark the spot.
 Then, next our destination will be the Gorakshep which is the original Everest Base Camp being used by Swiss mountain climbers in the 1950s.

-Gorakshep is a frozen lakebed covered with sand.
-The Gorakshep is inside the Sagarmatha national park, the homeland of the Sherpa people.
+Gorakshep: Gorakshep is a frozen lakebed covered with sand.
+The Gorakshep is inside the Sagarmatha national park, the homeland of the Sherpa people .It is also the last settlement before Everest.

 Day